-Escrow refers to the cryptocurrency being held by LocalCoinSwap on behalf of the buyer and seller while the trade is being completed.
+Escrow refers to the cryptocurrency being held by LocalCoinSwap or secured on a blockchain on behalf of the buyer and seller while the trade is being completed.

-So how this work in a practical sense?
+So how does this work in a practical sense?
 It is relatively simple:

 - Two users agree to trade with each other.
 One user is buying cryptocurrency (crypto) from a seller.

-- Ther seller “funds escrow” (locks their crypto into escrow).
+- The seller “funds escrow” (locks their crypto into escrow).

 - The seller provides the local currency payment details and the buyer pays the seller directly.
 This may be through a variety of payment methods including bank transfer, cash deposit, Western Union, and more.